shaungrady/angular-window-events/README.md

     // Do things
   }

-  windowState.on(eventType, eventHandler)
+  windowState.on('focus', eventHandler)
   // Returns deregistration function.
-Calling it is the same as... windowState.off(eventType, eventHandler)
+Calling it is the same as... windowState.off('focus', eventHandler)
-  // Or, to remove all handlers for an eventType... windowState.off(eventType)
+  // Or, to remove all handlers for an eventType... windowState.off('focus')

-  // eventType can be one of the following strings:
-  // - 'blur'
-  // - 'focus'
-  // - 'hide'
-  // - 'show'
-})
+  // Multiple event types can also be passed at once windowState.on('blue focus hide show', eventHandler)
+  // As with the `off` method
+  windowState.off('blue focus hide show', eventHandler) })
 ```